IFA-Labs/oracle_contract_cre/README.md

 - **Visibility:** `external view`
 - **Inputs:** `bytes32[] calldata _assetIndexes0, bytes32[] calldata _assetsIndexes1, PairDirection[] calldata _direction`
 - **Outputs:** `DerviedPair[] memory pairsInfo`
 - **Description:** Batch calculation with custom direction for each pair.
+Each `derivedPrice` in the output is scaled by 10^30.
 - **Example:**
 ```solidity
 bytes32[] memory assets0 = new bytes32[](2);